ThomasBisig/akademix/pages/10.roadmap/default.md

 - [ ] ?
 Is it possible to create 'interactive' content, like an interactive version of an offline documentation?
 Or does this have to be a different 'stack'?
 - [ ] Add content that links from and two exercises (force, acceleration, heat) but also topic based (how and why does a rainbox appear)
 - [ ] Is KaTeX better? (https://sr.ht/~fd/grav-plugin-staticmath/)

-- Structure and Design
 - [ ] Remake all graphics from the script as SVG in inkscape.
 - [ ] Use software (like snap.svg) to add interactivity to svg's
-	- [ ] Make link per page to download as Word file
+- [ ] Make link per page to download as Word/PDF file
 - [ ] Add some sort of RSS Feed?
 - [ ] Link to quiz site
 - [ ] Let others add or contribute exercises 'directly' through an interface
 - [ ] Make multi lingual

 ### Completed

+#### Sprint 1: Prototype - Todos (Goal: - 10.04.23) Finished
 _Goal: Set up a working version of a website with a few exercises that are linked._

-#### Sprint 1: Prototype - Todos (Goal: - 10.04.23) Finished
 - Content
 	- [x] Added Ex18/19 (09.04.2023)
 	- [x] Added Ex17, corrected Ex6 (08.04.2023)